YufeiZhan/MarvelsAmazon/README.md

 - [] Cartitems add a time field to sort it in cart
 - [] Cart: refine quantity condition + implement coupon, remove all, and submit
 - [] Seller's sale history's redirection is not consistent for now
+- [] SellerProduct used name but should use pid

 ## Note on Hiding Credentials